withastro/roadmap/proposals/0053-responsive-images.md

 # Adoption strategy

 - This will initially be enabled with an `experimental.responsiveImages` config option.
+Configuration of defaults use prefixed option names: `image.experimentalLayout` and `image.experimentalFit`.
 - When unflagged, it will be backwards-compatible.
 If `layout` is not set as a prop or default config value, the component will behave exactly as now.
 - In future we may decide to make this the default, but that would be in a future major, not Astro 5.

 # Unresolved Questions

 - The crop attributes and values may not work well once we look at different image services.
-- The default breakpoint list for the sharp service needs to be chosen, as the full list is too long.
 - It may be possible to combine responsive with full-width layouts, though this would need some thought